VA Fiduciary

 However, if a veteran cannot properly manage their financial affairs or benefits, they may fall behind on payments for basic living expenses or even lose their money through third-party scams.

-Reasons veterans may not be able to manage their VA benefits include:
+Veterans may not be able to manage their VA benefits due to:

 • Diseases